Pregnancy Myths and Tales

 Fact: The popular belief that women carrying boys carry low and that women carrying girls carry high just isn't true.
-The shape and height of your belly is determined by your muscle tone, uterine tone, and the position the baby is in.
-That's why someone may think you're having a boy because you're carrying low, when actually the baby just dropped lower into the pelvis because you're closer to delivery.
+The shape and height of your belly is determined by your muscle tone, uterine tone, the amount of weight you gain, and the position the baby is in.
+And as a woman who’s pregnant with either a boy or a girl gets closer to delivery, the baby drops lower into the pelvis.
 So, what's the most accurate way to determine your baby's sex?
 Talk to your doctor about getting an ultrasound.

 Myth: Fetal heart rate can indicate your baby's sex.

 Fact: A normal fetal heart rate is between 120 and 160 beats per minute (bpm), although some people think if it's faster (usually above the 140 bpm range) it's a girl and if it's slower it's a boy.
-But there have been no studies that conclusively show that heart rate is a predictor for a baby's gender.
+But studies don't show that heart rate is a reliable predictor for a baby's gender.
 Your baby's heart rate will probably differ from prenatal visit to prenatal visit anyway — depending on the age of the fetus and activity level at the time of the visit.

 Myth: The shape and fullness of your face during pregnancy can indicate your baby's sex.

 Fact: Every woman gains weight differently during pregnancy, and every woman experiences different skin changes.
 If people tell you that because your face is round and rosy you're having a girl, they might be right — but it's just as likely that they're wrong!

 Seeking the Truth

 As you go through your pregnancy, it can be fun to collect and record various people's tales.
 However, for medical advice pertaining to pregnancy, you should always consult your doctor first.